 There are, of course, problems with examining porn in a critical light.
 Alfie is, still, a comic with the dual goal of providing a good story and providing sexual gratification.
 That secondary ideal, providing sexual gratification, is considered in many circles to be “low brow.”
 Alfie’s fantasy setting works against it, as interspecies sex is often seen as a niche or grotesque fetish.
 Attraction to fantasy races is often used as a punchline in sex comedies (like American Pie), and that perception reinforces the idea that any work which sexualizes fantasy or sci-fi species is similarly a joke.
 The subject material is foreign to many people which will create the belief that it is too ‘weird’ to be discussed.
 This unfamiliarity with the subject matter should only increase a critic’s interest in examining the work.

 Alfie is a good comic on its own terms.
 It has solid linework, layouts, character designs, and it uses its own premise and pornographic elements to make itself an exceptional comic.
 Alfie isn’t a good comic “porn notwithstanding” and it isn’t a good comic “because it’s good porn,” but it’s a good comic holistically.
 Every part of it locks together to make it a complete product worthy of attention.
 The integration of sex and story vital to Alfie’s critical makeup, and it’s created a comic that shows the full range of a human story, sometimes without humans at all.
 The inclusion of porn elements and sex scenes is what makes the comic so interesting.
 People are naturally reluctant to review sexual content or talk about the sex scenes in stories, and so prevent themselves from talking about how sex relates to the story.
 Human stories include sex and sexuality (this includes those who choose to not engage in sex or are asexual), and without discussing this critics miss a major portion of the human experience.
-Alfie is a great starting point for this sort of examination, and after ten years online it deserves critical attention and discussion.
+Alfie is a great starting point for this sort of examination, and after six and a half years online it deserves critical attention and discussion.